manuelbomi/Enterprise-Architecture-for-McDonald-s-AI-Data-Driven-Transformation-An-Architect-s-Strategic-Bluepr/README.md

 - Differentiation (18-36 months): Kitchen AI and automation

-- Transformation (36-60 months): Autonomous restaurant capabilities
+- Transformation (36-60 months): Autonomous restaurant capabilities. *This phase can also me modelled separately since it may fall outsie the 36 month timeline*.

 ---